moedevs/Vigne/README.md

 ping | Pong!
 role | Gives the user a role according to vigne:roles.
-A user can only have one role from vigne:roles at a time. help | Lists all available, not hidden commands. roles | Hidden.
+A user can only have one role from vigne:roles at a time. help | Lists all available, not hidden commands. types | Lists all types from weeb.sh image | Sends a random image with the specified type from weeb.sh roles | Hidden.
 Can only be used by moderators.
 Lists all roles available on the server and their IDs. replace | Hidden.
 Sends `Hello` then after a short while replaces the text with `World!`.